frantic/alisa-grub-game/README.md

 # Grub Game

 A simple HTML5 game built with Phaser.js that displays a yellow screen.
+Vibe coded by 8 year old.

 ## Features